bxparks/rpn83p/docs/FUTURE.md

         - there are apparently jurisdictions (Canada, UK) where it is common for `C/YR` to be different from `P/YR`
 - auto-insert an implied `1` when `EE` is pressed in certain conditions
-    - if the `E` is pressed on the HP-42S, a `1` or `1.` or `-1` or `-1.` is
-      auto inserted into the input buffer under certain conditions
+    - on the HP-42S, if the `E` is pressed when the input buffer contains digits that can semantically parsed to a `0`, a `1` or `1.` or `-1` or `-1.` is auto inserted into the input buffer
+        - the actual behavior seems a bit complicated to discern, depending on whether `0` or `0.0` or `-0` or `-0.0` or other variations are in the input buffer
+    - on the HP-50g, the behavior of the `EEX` button is similar, but not quite the same
+        - it seems to invoke this feature only if the input buffer is empty
+        - if it contains a `0` or `-0`, the 50g does not appear to do anything special with the `EEX` button
-    - this feature requires inserting extra characters into the input buffer instead of changing the behavior of the input *parser*
+    - the input buffer of RPN83P contains features from both the 42S and the 50g, so it becomes more difficult define the reasonable behavior of this feature
-    - therefore, this is more difficult to implement in RPN83P versus the HP-42S, because the RPN83P has far more data types (e.g. complex numbers, Record types) so the input buffer code needs to understand the format of those data types to do the right thing
-    - not sure if the amount of time and effort of this feature is worth the saving of a single keystroke
+        - RPN83P supports more types than the 42S (complex numbers, Record types)
+        - PRN83P supports scrollable input buffer like the 50g (where the LEFT and RIGHT arrow keys can place the cursor in the middle of the input buffer string)
 - `GCD` and `LCM` functions are slow
     - Could be made significantly faster using integer operations, instead of floating point operations.